bensadeh/circumflex/README.md

 ### Different standards
 `circumflex` aims to be as compatible in as many setups as possible by following standard terminal conventions.
 However, not all conventions are agreed upon and not everything is standardized.

-Because terminal emulators stil vary among themselves, some adjustment might be needed.
+Because terminal emulators implementations vary, some adjustment might be beneficial for getting most of out of `circumflex`.

 ### Disconnected indentation blocks

-Some terminals, like [`alacritty`](https://github.com/alacritty/alacritty), might render the indentation block in a disconnected line.
+In some terminals and configurations, the indentation block (the bar to the left of the comment) might appear disconnected.

 <p align="center">
   <img src="screenshots/disconnected_indentations.png" width="700" alt="^"/>